GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 alt: Binders in many colors.
 ---

-{% Aside %} The File Handling API is part of the [capabilities project](https://developer.chrome.com/blog/fugu-status/) and is currently in development.
-This post will be updated as the implementation progresses. {% endAside %}
+{% Aside 'success' %}
+The File Handling API was part of the [capabilities project](https://developer.chrome.com/blog/fugu-status/) and has now shipped.
+{% endAside %}

 Now that web apps are [capable of reading and writing files](/file-system-access/), the next logical step is to let developers declare these very web apps as file handlers for the files their apps can